dnd-al-krk/zasady-opk/basic_rules_ENG.md

 The characters can only exchange items of the same rarity (e.g. an uncommon item can only be exchanged for another uncommon item).
 Additionally, the character may only exchange items appropriate to their tier (Uncommon - T1, Rare - T2, Very Rare - T3, Legendary - T4), even if they somehow obtained a higher tier item before.
 You cannot exchange consumable magic items (e.g. scrolls, potions, ammunition) or expended magic items that have lost their magical properties.

-All trades should be recorded on the discord channel #bazar.
+All trades should be recorded on the Discord channel #bazar.

 **2. Exchange permanent magic items with magic items for trade:**